Lecturers

 My research primarily investigates teaching and learning in STEM fields, particularly in lab-based and experiential learning environments.
 I also have experience working in research-based curriculum design and in psychometric and statistical methods for rigorously quantifying teaching and learning outcomes.
 Additionally, I am interested in materials archaeology and historical materials technologies.

-Sahar Farjami, Laboratory/Classroom Services Supervisor
+Sahar Farjami, Laboratory/Classroom Services Manager

 2224A HH Dow